roman-milk/roman-milk.github.io/vanessas-dissonance.md

  *to be continued...*

- *The security guard makes full use of his knowledge jeopardizing Vanessa's lady self.* Report_Story #1
+ *The security guard makes full use of his knowledge jeopardizing Vanessa's lady self.*